Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 Neighborhood-by-Neighborhood Breakdown

 The single biggest mistake Dayton sellers make is applying metro-wide statistics to their specific neighborhood.
-A county-wide median of $195K is nearly meaningless when the same number encompasses a $275K+ Kettering craftsman and an $850K East Dayton condo.
-Here's a honest breakdown by sub-market:
+A county-wide median of $195K is nearly meaningless when the same number encompasses a $300K+ Oakwood craftsman and a $45K East Dayton bungalow that needs a full gut.
+Here's an honest breakdown by sub-market:

 Typical sale price range